shotgunsoftware/python-api/docs/cookbook/attachments.rst

 - **image** (:obj:`str`):
     The url location of the thumbnail image assigned to this Attachment.
 For uploads, Shotgun automatically tries to create a thumbnail from the file.
+    See :ref:`interpreting_image_field_strings`.
 Alternatively, you can assign your own thumbnail to an Attachment using the :meth:`~shotgun_api3.Shotgun.upload_thumbnail` method.

 - **sg_type** (:obj:`str`):
     An optional field for designating different types of Attachments

+- **processing_status** (:obj:`str`):
+    Reflects the status of the attachment (File entity).
+    When processing the thumbnail, this field is set to ‘Thumbnail Pending’.

 File type structures (``this_file``)